remodlai/Flowise/memory-bank/system-patterns.md

         *   `applicationId`: **NOT NULLABLE**.
 Custom tools are scoped to a specific platform Application (or the default platform application for globally available tools).
         *   `organizationId`: **NOT to be added directly.** Organization-specific tool variations or visibility would be managed by application logic or how tools are presented/selected within chatflows, rather than direct DB-level org scoping on the tool definition itself.
         *   `userId`: **NULLABLE**.
 Represents the Platform User who created the custom tool.
 Can be NULL for system-provided/application-default tools.

+    *   **`UpsertHistory` Table (`upsert_history`):**
+        *   `applicationId`: **NOT NULLABLE**.
+Represents the platform Application context *for which the data was upserted*.
+This is passed by the calling service (e.g., API Gateway/platform backend) and might differ from the `applicationId` of the `chatflowid` on the record if generic/template flows are used for upsertion across different applications.
+        *   `organizationId`: **NULLABLE**.
+Represents the specific platform Organization context if the upserted data is organization-specific.
+Passed by the calling service.
+Can be NULL if the upsert is for application-global data.
+        *   `userId`: **NULLABLE**.
+Represents the platform User who *initiated* the upsert action.
+Passed by the calling service.
+Can be NULL for system-initiated upserts.
+        *   The existing `chatflowid` column links to the (potentially internal/utility) chat flow definition that executed the upsert pipeline.

+-   **Prerequisite for Platform Tables:** Remodl Core migrations that add platform-specific foreign key-like columns (e.g., `applicationId`) logically depend on the existence of corresponding platform tables (e.g., `public.applications`) in the target database.
+    -   **Bootstrap Migration (Development/Initial Setup):** To facilitate smoother initial development and testing, Remodl Core will include a very early TypeORM migration (e.g., `0000000000000-EnsurePlatformPrerequisites.ts`).
+This migration will:
+        -   Check for the existence of `public.applications`, `public.organizations`, `public.user_profiles`, and the crucial `public.user_sessions` (or `platform_chat_sessions`) table.
+        -   If a table does not exist, it will be created using `CREATE TABLE IF NOT EXISTS` with a minimal viable schema (e.g., `id uuid PRIMARY KEY`, essential name/identifier columns like `name` or `email`, and key foreign key-like columns for `user_sessions`).
+        -   This is purely a bootstrapping mechanism for development and does **not** replace the platform's own authoritative schema management for these tables.
+    -   **Authoritative Schema Management:** The complete and authoritative schema for platform-specific tables (`applications`, `organizations`, `user_profiles`, `user_sessions`, etc.) **must be managed by the Remodl AI Platform's own migration system** (e.g., Supabase CLI migrations), not by Remodl Core's TypeORM migrations.
+    -   **Foreign Key Constraints:** Initially, columns like `applicationId` in Remodl Core tables, and logical links like `sessionId` to `user_sessions`, will be simple types without database-level FOREIGN KEY constraints to the platform tables.
+This maintains looser coupling during schema evolution.
+Application logic will enforce referential integrity.

+### 6.9.
+Platform-Side Session Context Management Table (`user_sessions` or `platform_chat_sessions`)

+-   **Objective:** To correlate Remodl Core `sessionId`s (found in `chat_message` and `execution` tables) with the specific Remodl AI Platform `User`, `Organization`, and `Application` involved in that interactive session.
+-   **Responsibility & Creation:** While critical for Remodl Core's contextual data derivation, the authoritative schema for this table is managed by the Remodl AI Platform's own schema migrations (e.g., Supabase CLI).
+However, to ensure development and testing viability, the Remodl Core initial bootstrap migration (see 6.8 Prerequisite) will execute a `CREATE TABLE IF NOT EXISTS public.user_sessions (...)` with a minimal viable schema if it's missing.
+-   **Essential Columns (Conceptual - to be defined authoritatively by platform migrations):**
+    *   `id` (uuid, PK for this session record)
+    *   `remodl_core_session_id` (text or uuid, indexed, unique for active sessions): Stores the `sessionId` from Remodl Core.
+    *   `platform_user_id` (uuid, FK to platform's user table, NOT NULL): The authenticated platform user for this session.
+    *   `platform_organization_id` (uuid, FK to platform's organization table, NOT NULL): The organization context for this session.
+    *   `platform_application_id` (uuid, FK to platform's application table, NOT NULL): The application context for this session.
+    *   `remodl_core_chat_flow_id` (uuid, FK to Remodl Core's `chat_flow.id`, NOT NULL): The specific chat flow this session is interacting with.
+    *   `session_start_time` (timestamp with time zone, `default now()`, NOT NULL)
+    *   `last_activity_time` (timestamp with time zone, `default now()`)
+    *   `status` (text, e.g., 'active', 'ended', 'expired', `default 'active'`)
+    *   `metadata` (jsonb, NULLABLE): For other session-specific data.
+-   **Workflow:** The platform backend/API Gateway is responsible for creating/updating records in this table when a user session starts and interacts with a Remodl Core chat flow, linking the Remodl Core `sessionId` to the full platform context.
+-   **Benefit:** Enables derivation of full platform context for `ChatMessage` and `Execution` records via their `sessionId` without needing to add redundant ownership columns directly to those high-volume Remodl Core tables.